Harold's Cross: Sport

 Harold's Cross Stadium was one of two main greyhound racing stadia in Dublin, the other being Shelbourne Park in Ringsend.
 It was owned and operated by the Irish Greyhound Board.
 It closed in February 2017 due to a need to repay debts arising from a major development in Limerick.

-Shelbourne FC, the League of Ireland side, played at the Greyhound Stadium during the period 1975-77 and again from 1983 to 1989 before moving to the refurbished home ground of Tolka Park.

-St Patrick's Athletic were the last League of Ireland club to play regularly at the Greyhound Stadium from 1989/90 up to November 1993, while work was being done to its Richmond Park home.
-Brian Kerr managed the team during this period at the Greyhound Stadium.
+Shelbourne FC, the League of Ireland side, played at the Harold's Cross greyhound stadium during the period 1975-77 and again from 1983 to 1989 before moving to the refurbished home ground of Tolka Park.
+St Patrick's Athletic also played at the greyhound stadium from 1989/90 up to November 1993, while work was being done to its Richmond Park home.